derek-cassady/US-county-dashboard/README.md

 bindings.

 ### API Keys
-API have been removed from the files agesex.ipynb, econ.ipynb, and income_benefit.ipynb
+API keys have been removed from the files agesex.ipynb, econ.ipynb, and income_benefit.ipynb

 To run the entirity of the project you will need to retrieve keys from the